 At this time, the program is not accepting applications for new clubs for 2015-2016

 Do I need insurance to play on a club sport team?

 Yes.
-Each club member is required to have health insurance.
+Each club member is required to have their own health insurance.
 There are three (3) forms that must be downloaded and submitted to the Club Sport Office for each participant.
 They are located on the Forms page.
-Each member needs to make an appointment through Student Health to complete a physical or have a signed copy from his/her family physican faxed to the Campus Recreation (610-660-1715).
+There is a secondary club sport policy that covers club athletes who are injured while participating in their registered sport.

 * For Current Club Officers:

 What does my club have to hand in before traveling for a game?

 The Travel Authorization form must be completed and submitted at least 5 business days before a club travels.
 For example, if your team travels on Saturday or Sunday, the request must be turned in by the Monday prior.

 The Travel Roster form must be turned in before you leave campus.
 This ensures that the Campus Recreation Office knows exactly who is traveling for each away game.

 Both of these forms can be found on the website under the Forms page.